-How to overcome personal weaknesses September 21, 2020 – Posted in: Consciousness, fear, personal mastery, personal weaknesses – Tags: fear, personal weaknesses
+How to overcome personal weaknesses September 21, 2020 – Posted in: strategy – Tags: fear, personal weaknesses

 I recently talked about the relation of fear and pain.
 I talked about how to overcome personal weaknesses and about how fear often comes before a painful experience and acts like a signal to show us areas where we can grow.

 By understanding fear, we can not only learn what our personal weaknesses are, but we can use fear to improve and overcome our personal weaknesses.

 Sometimes pain can come without the warning of fear.
 For example in war, we can imagine someone could get snipped without ever knowing that his life is in danger beforehand.

 But oftentimes, fear comes before pain and acts as a preservation mechanism for us to avoid bodily or emotional harm.
 For example, a warrior might feel fear before charging into the front lines of battle.

 Lets talk about how fear relates to pain and how it can lead to our stagnation or to our growth.

 What are your personal weaknesses?

 Now there is something you should know and this is that the fear of pain can both serve and harm you.
 Ultimately, its our self awareness which decides which of these two it will be.